How to Grow Peppers in Containers

 Step #2 Drainage

-Make sure you have ample drainage in whichever pot you choose.
+As mentioned above, be sure you have ample drainage in whichever container you choose.
 The goal is to have enough water for your plant but not have your roots sitting in constantly wet soil.

 If you are using a bucket, you will want to drill a few holes in the bottom to ensure water does not gather, risking possible rot to the roots.

-You can also add a layer of stones to the bottom of your container.
-This will give an added layer of drainage for your pepper plant.
+You can also add a layer of stones to the bottom of your container as well giving an added layer of drainage for your pepper plant.

 Step #2 Soil

-If you want large beautiful pepper plants, then I suggest you use good quality soil.
-I like to use Burpee’s Organic Soil for my plants, especially with my vegetables.
-This soil is perfect and even works great in containers.
+If you want large, beautiful pepper plants, then I suggest you use good-quality soil or soil mix.
+I like using a mix for my plants, especially vegetables.
+This soil is perfect and even works great in containers. also, it is very lightweight, so I can move the containers around even after they are planted.

 Step #3 Compost